 1. You can actually drink it hot or cold, and store it in a bottle in the fridge for months!
 You’ll need to give it a good shake before you serve it, however.

-The cheyenne and chili pepper sinks to the bottom and you want to get all that yummy, spicy flavor into each drink!
+The cayenne and chili pepper sinks to the bottom and you want to get all that yummy, spicy flavor into each drink!

 2. If you want to sprinkle a drink like this, make sure not to sprinkle directly from the bottle.